 The main focus is on food.
-Chinese families will prepare their new year meal for many days.
+Chinese families will prepare their New Year meal for many days.
 So think food and drink and the color red.

 What to Bring Your Hosts

-Like I said – food and drink.
+Food and drink.
 It doesn't have to be fancy, but of course, a little extra effort is always nice and appreciated.
 It is nicer to present things in a gift box.
 You may be able to buy pre-packaged items in a gift box but you can do it yourself with some red paper and gold trimmings.